For the site homepage, click here

 is the fight to preserve Freedom of the Press.

-What can we do here in Italy to
+What can we do here in Italy

-and Italian jurists will discuss the Assange
+and Italian personalities discussed the Assange case

-case and in particular how granting the
+and, in particular, how granting the extradition

-extradition request would risk making the U.S.
+request would risk making the U.S. and the UK

-and the UK judicial systems resemble the
+systems resemble the infamous Inquisition.

 in piazza di Monte Citorio (outside Parliament),